 At moments like these it is good to have a caring friend who can help you make those important decisions…you know, the ones that are the “when in doubt, throw it out” type decisions.
 My dear friend Zorba fills that place in my life.

-On moving day, I led the parade; me in my car, Lance in his and Duncan driving the truck.
+On moving day, I led the parade; me in my car, and my son and good friend driving the truck.
 We left Port Angeles around 2pm, crossed the Hood Canal Bridge, took the ferry from Bainbridge Island to downtown Seattle, finally making our way to my new digs in West Seattle.

 The boys got right to work moving everything in.
 I had to make a few last minute decisions about where things were going to go and was still seeing stuff that I knew should have been left behind….not a lot, but enough to fill another car load.

 In a few hours, the truck was empty and the guys wanted to eat.
 We found a neighborhood teriyaki spot and gratefully devoured whatever was in front of us.
-Then Lance headed back in his car, to the Olympic Peninsula and Duncan and I made our way home and through the piles boxes.
+Then our friend headed back in his car, to the Olympic Peninsula and my son and I made our way home and through the piles boxes.
 We did find the sheets and were able to make up a bed in my room and one in his (which will also be the guest room).

-After returning the truck and breakfast the next morning, it was back to the Peninsula so Duncan could pick up his truck and I could get Lady, the dog and Fez, the cat.
+After returning the truck and breakfast the next morning, it was back to the Peninsula so my boy could pick up his truck and I could get Lady, the dog and Fez, the cat.

 That same day I turned right around and headed back to Seattle because my piano was being delivered early the next morning.